-Dramatic colorful canyons, big horn sheep enjoying the ocotillo, and scouring through the narrow Slot Trail made for a perfect outdoor activity on a beautiful day in sunny California.
+Dramatic colorful canyons, big horn sheep enjoying the ocotillo, and a beautiful sunny California day.
+It’s a perfect time to hike the slot trail in Anza Borrego Desert State Park!
 We are starting the new year already with a little adventure and hiking, exploring, and navigating through this picturesque and historic state park.

 Did you know?
 That Borrego in Spanish means bighorned sheep?